 What is the BOLT Course Purge and why is it happening?

-In order to reduce our footprint ahead of integration, and to be in accordance with our retention policies, we will be initiating a data purge in BOLT starting this November.
+In order to reduce our footprint with regards to integration, and to be in accordance with our retention policies, we will be initiating a data purge in BOLT starting this November, 2021.
 We will start with our oldest semesters, and proceed monthly, to purge years 2012, 2013, 2014, 2015, and 2016.
 This will remove courses of those years from BOLT!

 Here is the schedule: